 The PMC shall convene every six (6) months in the different participating countries on a rotational basis.
+If considered appropriate, telephone conference and email-based meetings could be an alternative.
 In order to optimize resources and save time for preparations, the PMC meetings shall be organized in conjunction with PSC meeting.
 The members of the PMC shall be as follows: